Are you going on a cruise and looking to avoid getting seasick?

 Try and Relax on Your Cruise

 If you start feeling seasick, go outside, sit on a lounger, breathe some fresh air, and look at the horizon.
-Its a simple remedy, but works well for mild sickness.
+It’s a simple remedy but works well on a cruise for mild sickness.

 Cruise Ship Acupuncture

-Try acupuncture: the acupuncturist on-board might be a little expensive, but the remedy really works and works fast.
+Try acupuncture: the acupuncturist on-board a cruise ship might be a little expensive, but their anti seasickness remedy really works and works fast.

 Another remedy is the wrist bands.
-They work on a similar concept as acupuncture, apply pressure on trigger points on the wrist.
+They work on a similar concept as acupuncture, only, they use pressure.
+Acupressure wrist bands help you avoid getting seasick on your cruise by applying pressure on trigger points on the wrist.
 Some people find them very useful to avoid getting seasick on a cruise.
+A word of caution, however.
+You will need to wear the band on each wrist!

 Picking the Right Food on the Cruise To Avoid Getting Seasick